LIFETIME RECOGNITION AWARD, 2012

 Heaney is the recipient of many honorary degrees, including ones from Trinity College, Dublin, Oxford University, Harvard, Princeton, Yale, Stockholm, Coimbra , and the Jagellonian University in Krakow.
 He is a member of Aosdána, the Irish academy of writers and artists, a fellow of The British Academy and the Royal Irish Academy, a Companion of Literature in The Royal Society of Literature, a foreign member of the American Academy of Arts and Sciences, a Commandeur de l’Ordre des Arts et Lettres in France and an Honorary Member of the Polish Academy of Arts and Sciences.

-The Griffin Trust For Excellence In Poetry was deeply saddened at the news of the passing of Nobel Prize-winning Irish poet Seamus Heaney on August 30, 2013.
-The Griffin Trust was honoured and delighted to welcome Heaney to receive its Lifetime Recognition award in the spring of 2012, in an unforgettable visit to that year’s award celebrations that poetry lovers will long cherish.
+We were deeply saddened at the news of the passing of Nobel Prize-winning Irish poet Seamus Heaney on August 30, 2013.
+We were honoured and delighted to welcome Heaney to receive our Lifetime Recognition award in the spring of 2012, in an unforgettable visit to that year’s award celebrations that poetry lovers will long cherish.

 The experiment of poetry, as far as I am concerned, happens when the poem carries you beyond where you could have reasonably expected to go.Seamus Heaney in The Guardian